 Hemophilia is an inherited disease in which your blood does not clot.
-People with hemophilia lack or have low levels of one of two blood-clotting substances, known as factor VIII and factor IX.
+People with hemophilia have low levels of one of two blood-clotting substances, known as factor VIII and factor IX.
 As a result, they may bleed for a long time after an injury.
 They may also experience internal bleeding, especially in the joints.
 There are two types of hemophilia -- type A and type B. Hemophilia is the most common inherited bleeding disorder.

 Hemophilia is an inherited disorder that mostly affects men.
 Women rarely have the disease, but they are carriers of the condition and can pass it on to male children.
 About 30% of patients with hemophilia have no family history of the disease, and it seems to occur as a result of spontaneous mutations.